mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 #### S2a - The original plan regarding thematic analysis

 The imagined end point for the process was a full coding of as much data as possible using full transcription of session and a coding scheme which emerged from thematic analysis using the Nvivo software.

-A candidate schema for initial thematic analysis had emerged from s1 from literature review, early analysis of journal entries, participant interviews, and dipping in to video data.
+This would involve a mixed methods approach, with some quantitive data involved created by a systematic thematic coding of video data allowing time spend.

 My initial plan concerning analysis of both forms of video data and participant interview data was to undertake a process of thematic analysis and subsequent coding.
 Thematic analysis is a process of discovering underlying themes within data and can be carried out in varied ways.
 Coding involves applying the themes emerging into a set taxonomy which can be applied to the data.
 In the case of both textual and video data I proposed to do this using the NVIVO software [nv]

+This section will outline the rationale behind a shift to drop such the quantitative approach, thus signifying a shift from mixed methods to a purely qualitative approach.

+**What themes were was considered but then excluded at s2**

+A candidate schema for initial thematic analysis had emerged from s1 from literature review, early analysis of journal entries, participant interviews, and dipping in to video data.

+This schema included the following broad categories.

+The following themes  emerged as potential themes from LR, interview data and from initial clustering of data in Stage 1.

+- Elements of Computational Thinking
+- Systems Thinking Concepts
+- Design cycle stages
+- Participant roles and interactions
+- Types of Gameplay Design Patterns (MDA)

+Some of the themes were discarded relatively early in the clustering process, other remained for an extended time until a larger shift in thinking occurred.

+Computational thinking and systems thinking were discarded relatively quickly in this process for the following reasons.
+There is other extensive or focused work in these fields (previously explored in the literature review) on CT which this study which this study does not need to replicate.
+Systems thinking was promising however the data in P2 and P3 which became a chief focus of this study was not as rich in this area as later P4 and P5 data.

+These themes which reflected possible learning outcomes in the emerging pedagogy, were dropped partly following a decision to de-prioritise the applicability of this research to formal settings, allowing a greater focus on non-formal settings and processes.

+The following section examines this shift in thinking through one of those themes, that of roles and modes of interaction between participants.

-##### S2b - Defining of thematic analysis and video coding
+##### S2b - Defining of thematic analysis and video coding - via Iterative Thematic Analysis.

 Thematic analysis is commonly done in stages, each revision building on insights of the previous one.

-What is is in a nutshell
+What it is in a nutshell.
+And what are the common stages.

 Reasons to undertake thematic analysis and subsequent coding of  data include: to surface issue of relevance within data, to discover relationships and causality or at least correlation, and to organise instances of themes or behaviours so that the researcher can come back to get a summary of where that has been identified in the data.